post-hero-img

 Synonyms

-Synonyms helps you to return the same search results using alternative words with a similar meaning (synonyms) you have provided.
+Synonyms help you to return the same search results using alternative words with a similar meaning (synonyms) you have provided.
 Synonyms take into account the different choices of words when people refer to the same thing with different words.

 Picture of user interface for setting synonyms.

 You can add synonyms from the dashboard’s settings section.
-Add any words as synonyms by adding them to the list as comma separated values.
+Add any words as synonyms by adding them to the list as comma-separated values.
 For example, after adding synonyms “car, automobile, auto”, all these words will return the same search results.

 Synonyms work best in cases where you want to make sure that different choices of words return the same results.
 Practical uses include providing synonyms for users from different countries.
 For instance, what is called a mobile phone in the UK is a cell phone in the US.